 What actually transpired was that Oklahoma saw an increase, both in economic activity and tax revenues, with each of the income tax cuts implemented between 2004 and 2009.

 The reason for Oklahoma’s high sales tax burden is because in addition to a state sales tax there are also local option sales taxes leading to high combined state and local statutory tax rates.
-In fact, the Tax Foundation found that the combined state and local tax rate is 8.72 percent which is the 5th highest in the country.
+In fact, as of January 1, 2017, the Tax Foundation found that the combined state and local tax rate is 8.86 percent which is the 6th highest in the country.

 Of course, the local option sales tax is likely responsible for keeping the property tax burden so low.
 As such, the dynamic between the property tax and the local option sales tax is more akin to a slow-moving shifting of the tax burden from one tax to another—though imperfectly as the increase in the sales tax burden exceeds the decrease in the property tax burden.

-Overall, Oklahoma has significantly boosted its economic competitiveness by not only reducing the tax burden over the last decade, but also by recently enacting right-to-work.
+Overall, Oklahoma has significantly boosted its economic competitiveness by not only reducing the tax burden over the last decade, but also by enacting right-to-work in 2001.
 As a result, Oklahoma has experienced a recent surge of in-migration as taxpayers “vote with their feet” in favor of these policy changes.
 Put simply, taxes matter!